-To test the performance of these vessels, we drank a lot of tea and coffee (poor us!).
-We made sure to use each contender in a variety of settings, from a morning espresso drink to an after-dinner cup of tea to see how each one performed in an array of diverse applications.
-Testers with varying sized hands and personal preferences assessed the functionality of each mug's handle and overall shape.
-We then weighed each model and compared their heat-conduction properties, using boiling water and a timer.
-Finally, we assessed the ease of cleaning for each set — both by hand and using the dishwasher, depending on the design of the vessel.
-Hours of research, plus hands-on testing allowed us to confidently deliver our assessment of the best, and worst, mugs on the market.
+To test the performance of these vessels, we drank a lot of tea and coffee.
+We made sure to use each contender in various settings, from a morning espresso drink to an after-dinner cup of tea, evaluating how each one performed in various applications.
+Testers with varying hand sizes and personal preferences assessed the functionality of each mug's handle and overall shape.
+We then weighed each model and used boiling water and a timer to compare their heat-conduction properties.
+Finally, depending on the vessel's design, we assessed the ease of cleaning for each set — both by hand and by using the dishwasher.
+Hours of research and hands-on testing allowed us to confidently deliver our assessment of the best and worst mugs on the market.

 Analysis and Test Results

 To assess the performance of these drinking vessels, we used the following five metrics: thermal conductivity, handle size and shape, weight, ergonomics and feel, and ease of cleaning.
 These categories allowed us to narrow in on the features that make or break a cup.